danguzzo/CircularEEE_SDModel/README.md

 At this point, one can try some combinations of CE mechanisms to verify the flow of resources.

-The following variables may influence the implementation of Circular Economy mechanisms in the model:
+The following variables influence the implementation of Circular Economy mechanisms in the model:
 - lifetime ratio
 - second use infrastructure level
 - repairing infrastructure level